IsaacAlves7/register-of-users-with-admin-panel/README.md

-# 📋 Login and Register of users with Admin Panel
+# Login and Register of users with Admin Panel (Dashboard)
-> Crud Page Admin of users with Node.js.
+> 📋 It's a repository of Login and Register of users with Admin Panel (Dashboard), using Crud Page Admin of users with Node.js.

 ## Technologies/Architectures:
 - RESTful API